Köhler illumination: Advantages

 The primary advantage of Köhler illumination is the uniform illumination of the sample.
 This reduces image artifacts and provides high sample contrast.
 Uniform illumination of the sample is also critical for advanced illumination techniques such as phase contrast and differential interference contrast microscopy.

 Adjusting the condenser diaphragm alters sample contrast.
 Furthermore, altering the size of the condenser diaphragm allows adjustment of sample depth of field by altering the effective numerical aperture of the microscope.
 The role of the condenser diaphragm is analogous to the aperture in photography although the condenser diaphragm of a microscope functions by controlling illumination of the specimen, while the aperture of a camera functions by controlling illumination of the detector.

 Altering the condenser diaphragm allows the amount of light entering the sample to be freely adjusted without altering the wavelengths of light present, in contrast to reducing power to the light source with critical illumination (which changes the color temperature of the lamp).
 This adjustment is always coupled to an alteration of the numerical aperture of the system, as stated above, and so adjustment of the illumination source intensity by other means is still necessary.

+Field iris diaphragm in the base of a transmitted light microscope.
+The aperture is adjusted using the black handwheel.

 By adjustment of the field diaphragm, the image of the field diaphragm aperture in the sample plane is set to a size slightly larger than the imaged region of the sample (which corresponds in turn to the portion of the sample image thrown into the eyepiece field stop).
 As the field diaphragm, sample, and eyepiece field stop all lie on conjugate image planes, this adjustment allows the illuminating rays to completely fill the eyepiece field of view, while minimizing the amount of extraneous light which must be blocked by the eyepiece field stop.
 Such extraneous light scatters inside the system and degrades contrast.